ZackaryH8/tube-naptan/README.md

 # tube-naptan

 I created this repo after having difficulty finding this data myself.
-I provide 2 formats, JSON and CSV.Both of which contain naptanID and commanName.
+I provide 2 formats, JSON and CSV.
+Both of which contain naptanID and commanName.
 The data shouldn't need to be updated often, but should it need to be then there is a ascript included which will do this automatically.

 ## Formats